-- the class I directors are Scott Brun, M.D. and Shawn Tomasello, and their term will expire at the annual meeting of stockholders to be held in 2026; - the class II directors are Catherine Bollard, MBChB, M.D., and Richard Henriques, MBA, and their terms will expire at the Annual Meeting; - the class III directors are Steven Nichtberger, M.D., and Mark Simon, MBA, and their terms will expire at the annual meeting of stockholders to be held in 2025.
+- the class I directors are Scott Brun, M.D. and Shawn Tomasello, MBA, and their term will expire at the annual meeting of stockholders to be held in 2026; - the class II directors are Catherine Bollard, MBChB, M.D., and Richard Henriques, MBA, and their terms will expire at the annual meeting of stockholders to be held in 2027; and - the class III directors are Steven Nichtberger, M.D., and Mark Simon, MBA, and their terms will expire at the Annual Meeting.